KevinMarquette/kevinmarquette.github.io/_draft/modules.md

 # Starting with functions

 There is a natrual progression when working with PowerShell.
 You start with small script and work into making much larger ones.
 When your scripts get large, you start using more functions.
-Either functions you got from someplace else or functions that you write yourself.
-These functions start collecting at the top of your scripts.
+These functions could be from someplace else or functions that you write yourself.
+These functions start collecting at the top of your script.

     function GetInfo{
         param($ComputerName)